deta/space-docs/src/pages/migration/other/FAQs.md

 section: Other
 ---

-### Will my Micros, Bases, Drives Continue to wok?
+### Will my Micros, Bases, Drives Continue to work?

 Yes, they will continue to work until May 1, 2023.
 After that they will be sunset.